 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
 It can be taken with or without food, but it is better to take Medistat 0.5mg Tablet at a fixed time.

 How Medistat Tablet works

 Medistat 0.5mg tablet is a benzodiazepine.
 It works by increasing the action of GABA, a chemical messenger which suppresses the abnormal and excessive activity of the nerve cells in the brain.

-- If you are taking Midazolam for the treatment of insomnia and anxiety, it should not be used more than 4 weeks.
+- If you are taking Medistat for the treatment of insomnia and anxiety, it should not be used more than 4 weeks.

 - It may become less effective over the time.

-- Avoid consuming alcohol when taking the Midazolam, as it may cause excessive drowsiness and calmness.
+- Avoid consuming alcohol when taking the Medistat, as it may cause excessive sleepiness or drowsiness.

 - Inform your doctor if you are pregnant or planning to conceive or breastfeeding.

 - Inform your doctor if you have ever been diagnosed with kidney or liver problems.

 - The addiction / habit-forming potential of Medistat is very high.